danielskatz/software-vs-data/README.md

 The remainder of this document gives examples of these differences.

 If you want to add a new difference, please do via a pull request.
 Similarly, if you want to add a citation or add new explanation, please also do this via a pull request.
 If you want to discuss a difference (for example, you don't think it's correct), please open a new issue or discuss via an existing issue.
+If you do add text in a pull request, also add yourself as an additional author in that same request, following the existing format and keeping the additional author list in alphabetic order by surname.
+(And add a comma after all authors but the last one.)

 ---